libelle17/autofax/README.md

-there causes autofax to move the source files (here the above mentioned .doc- and .pdf-files) from the waiting directory to one or several archive directories or a directory for failed faxes and to move their databas record from &rsquo;<b>spooltab</b>&rsquo; to the archive table &rsquo;<b>outa</b>&rsquo;. <br>
+there causes autofax to move the source files (here the above mentioned .doc- and .pdf-files) from the waiting directory to one or several archive directories or a directory for failed faxes and to move their database record from &rsquo;<b>spooltab</b>&rsquo; to the archive table &rsquo;<b>outa</b>&rsquo;. <br>
 Further on, incoming faxes via <b>hylafax</b> or